 micro credit: empower women, change the world

 Women in developing countries need help getting access to capital to help them start or grow businesses.
-The concept of ‘micro credit’ – small loans distributed with low interest rates to groups of women who work together to pay off the collective loan – has been shown to work as a way to help empower female entrepreneurs who would not otherwise have access to capital.
+The concept of ‘micro credit’ – small loans distributed to individuals or to groups of women – has been shown to work as a way to help empower female entrepreneurs who would not otherwise have access to capital.

 - Microfinance institutions extend very small, uncollateralised loans to impoverished people, generally women, who want to start or expand an income generating business,